Wampa842/MySummerMods/README.md

 # Some mods for My Summer Car
+### Carry More
+ An alternative to the Backpack mod.
+Pick up items with `E`.
+Drop the last item with `Y`.
+Set a button to drop all items in the mod settings.

 ### Unflip your ride
 A console command to deal with heavy vehicles that went tits-up.
 Kind of a cheat.
 Also kind of shit since it simply resets the car's rotation and places it 1m higher.
 It won't get you out of a ditch or lake.